KBNLwikimedia/GLAMorousToHTML/README.md

 This tool is developed and maintained by Olaf Janssen, Wikimedia coordinator [@KB, national library of the Netherlands](https://www.kb.nl).
 You can find his contact details on his [KB expert page](https://www.kb.nl/over-ons/experts/olaf-janssen) or via his [Wikimedia user page](https://commons.wikimedia.org/wiki/User:OlafJanssen).

+If you are interested in getting reports for your own GLAM institution, please send me a message.